mwill20/purplelens-soc/README.md

 - Requires pre-parsed JSONL EVTX files; raw EVTX parsing is out of scope.
 - Windows telemetry focus and single-dataset demo (EVTX-ATTACK-SAMPLES subsets).
 - Single OpenAI model call per run; no multi-turn reasoning.
+- LLM outputs can still contain redundant summaries or overlapping recommendations; report post-processing mitigates but does not fully eliminate this.
 - **This tool does not make determinations or take actions** - it provides structured evidence for analyst review.
 - **Guardrail Coverage:** LLM guardrails generally consist of three types:
   - **Structural/Deterministic:** Validates data structure, types, and constraints using Pydantic schemas (✅ Implemented via `schemas.py`)